aridjayarecipes/cutesrecipes.web.app/content/post/2464-recipe-of-award-winning-oatmeal-banana-cookies.md

 1. Take  Some dark chocolate chips or raisins

 Reviews for Photos of Banana Oatmeal Cookie.
-Centenarians in Loma Linda follow a &#34;biblical&#34; diet focused on grains, fruits, nuts and vegetables, and drink only water.
+Centenarians in Loma Linda follow a "biblical" diet focused on grains, fruits, nuts and vegetables, and drink only water.
 Their top foods include avocados, nuts, beans, whole wheat bread, soy milk.
 Vegan and easily made gluten-free, these cookies are perfect for breakfast, dessert, or a snack.

 <!--inarticleads2-->